dyeramosu/AC215_snapnutrition/app/README.md

 * If you are on M1/2 Macs: Build and Tag the Docker Image: `docker build -t <USER NAME>/snapnutrition-app-api-service --platform=linux/amd64/v2 -f Dockerfile .`
 * Push to Docker Hub: `docker push <USER NAME>/snapnutrition-app-api-service`

-#### Build, Tag & Push frontend
+#### Build, Tag & Push frontend-react
-* We need to rebuild the frontend as we are building th react app for production release.
+* We need to rebuild the frontend as we are building the react app for production release.
 So we use the `Dockerfile` instead of the `Docker.dev` file
-* Inside the folder`frontend-react` or `frontend`, make sure you are not in the docker shell
+* Inside the folder`frontend-react`, make sure you are not in the docker shell
 * Build and Tag the Docker Image: `docker build -t  <USER NAME>/snapnutrition-app-frontend -f Dockerfile .`
 * Push to Docker Hub: `docker push <USER NAME>/snapnutrition-app-frontend`